Sindhi-NLP/sindhi-NLP-dataset/Twitter-Data/README.md

 # Twitter Dataset

-The dataset is the collection of sindhi articles from daily kawish newspaper from numerous well known authors.
-This dataset contains all available articles from [Kawish Article Gallery]('https://www.thekawish.com/Articles1/')
+The dataset is the collection of sindhi tweets from different twitter accounts and pages.
+This dataset contains number of sindhi tweets from different accounts present on the twitter

 ## Data collection methodology

-This dataset is created with help of tweepy api using python by fetching the different twitter pages and accounts tweets which are present in sindhi.
+This dataset is created with help of tweepy api using python.

 ### Description of the data